shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-viewability.md

 Viewability measurement is included in the [Advertiser Video Analytics Report](advertiser-video-analytics-report.md) and [Network Video Analytics Report](network-video-analytics-report.md), which provide reporting down to the individual tag/placement or site domain.
 This enables clients to update targeting to either include or exclude high or poor performing placements.

-### How does Xandr viewability compare with other third party viewability vendors such as MOAT, Integral Ad Science, and DoubleVerify?
+### How does Xandr viewability compare with other third party viewability vendors such as MOAT, integral Ad science, and DoubleVerify?

 The Xandr viewability measurement aligns closely with third party vendors and should be used as a helpful proxy to help optimize for higher viewability.